alirussel/magento2-customstatewiseshipping/README.md

 	After installing this module you will see a shipping method in the admin panel named "Custom State Wise Shipping"  (Admin panel->stores->configuration->sales->shipping method)

-	You can see the custom shipping on the Shopping Cart page and Checkout page.
+	You can see the "custom shipping method" on the Shopping Cart page and Checkout page.

 ## License